4-Day Guided Canoeing Tour

 Our 4 Day Guided Tour actually starts at the same point as the 3 Day Whanganui Canoe Tour!

 This trip starts at Whakahoro and covers 90km to Pipiriki.
-Great for those with a little less time than the five day tour but would like to experience as much as possible while out there and enjoy a more relaxed paced than the faster 3 Day Journey.
+Great for those with a little less time than the five day trip but would like to experience as much as possible while out there and enjoy a more relaxed paced than the faster 3 Day Journey.

 Make life easy and stay at our onsite accommodation the night before your trip, giving you plenty of time to pack your barrels & drybags and be ready for the early start the next day!